 So, we have covered the mechanism used in 1963 and 1964 Corvette Tachometers.
 Now let’s address that dreaded early 1963 Buzzer or Alarm tachometer.

-Yes, AC devised this tachometer in 1962 and installed in 340 and 360 horsepower equipped cars.
+Yes, AC devised this tachometer in 1962 for usage in 1963 model year 340 and 360 horsepower equipped Corvettes.

 What was this about you ask?
 Chevrolet decides that there should be a warning buzzer.